 My father has a greed card issued in 1973.
 So there is no expiration date.
 Just prior to 9/11 he left the country and has not returned.
 He is collecting SSN for the 30 + years he was working in the US.

 He was told in casual conversation with a friend that since he has not stepped foot...
 Read more »

 She is 35, bipolar, has ADD, fibromyalgia & all over extreme disabiling muscular pain (was on Tramadol in ORD.
 She has severe allergies that cause her eyes to swell shut and other body parts to break out in huge hives & swell.
 She can't hold a full time job.
-The only kind of work she can do is...
+The only kind of work she...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.